 Because people know salt water has calming and detoxifying properties, bathing in a saltwater pool can help reduce inflammation.
 This benefits the immune system, the nervous system, and the lymphatic system.
 Saltwater can reduce depression, especially in those with chronic diseases.
 Speaking of diseases, salt is also an antimicrobial.
 That means it can block germs from getting into your body.
 Salt causes liquids to leave cells through osmosis.
 Germ cells, such as bacteria, dry out.
 Who knew that swimming in a saltwater pool or lounging in a spa could keep that summer cold at bay?

 It Is Better for the Environment

 Sure, chlorine is a natural element, and you can find it in nature.
 However, too much chlorine is bad for you.
 It can damage your skin.
 In fact, chlorine can burn your skin and eyes if you have too much exposure to it.
 Chlorine is also bad for your lungs, and in large amounts, can cause breathing problems.
 Too much chlorine in the environment can kill plants and animals.
 If you have a saltwater pool, the pool system uses much smaller amounts of chlorine.
 This is better for you and the environment.

-If you are thinking about putting in a saltwater pool or perhaps a saltwater spa, contact Skovish Brothers Pools & Spas.
+If you would like to take advantage of the saltwater pool benefits and are thinking about putting in or switching over to a saltwater pool or perhaps a saltwater spa, contact Skovish Brothers Pools & Spas.
 We have two locations, one in Luzerne, PA, and the other in Shickshinny, PA ready to serve you.
 Why not give us a call today, and let us create the saltwater pool or spa of your dreams?